 Is snorkeling good in Croatia?

-Conclusion About Sharks in Croatia
+Final Thoughts About Sharks in Croatia

 All in all, the Croatian Adriatic Sea is a very safe place for swimming and snorkeling.
 While sharks do occasionally swim in the Adriatic, they rarely ever come near swimming areas and should not be a cause of concern for you when planning your vacation to Croatia.

 Just remember to watch your step and keep an eye out for sea urchins!

 Now that you know it is completely safe to swim in Croatia, find the best beaches and swimming spots with my free Croatia Google Map pins.